blue-notes-robot/golem-node/README.md

 This repo is a fork from [golem-node](https://github.com/alexandre-abrioux/golem-node), inspired by [scaleable-golem-provider](https://github.com/cryptobench/scaleable-golem-provider)

 Why forked?
-- I liked the convience of the Makefile of [golem-node](https://github.com/alexandre-abrioux/golem-node) as well as their healthchecks but I also wanted the scalability introduced by [scaleable-golem-provider](https://github.com/cryptobench/scaleable-golem-provider)
+- I liked the convenience of the Makefile of [golem-node](https://github.com/alexandre-abrioux/golem-node) as well as their healthchecks but I also wanted the scalability introduced by [scaleable-golem-provider](https://github.com/cryptobench/scaleable-golem-provider)
 - I like the idea of using preset files instead of a manual `golemsp settings` run from [scaleable-golem-provider](https://github.com/cryptobench/scaleable-golem-provider), but I wanted to leverable settings via environment variables
 - I wanted the ability to test pre-release versions
 - aiming to add more features in the future